Download a copy of our fact sheet by clicking here

 Is it still an offence to drink in public?

-Although it is no longer an offence to be intoxicated (affected by alcohol) in public, Local Council laws on drinking in public have not changed.
+Although it is no longer an offence to be intoxicated in public, Local Council laws on drinking in public have not changed.

 Local drinking laws are different in each Local Council area across Victoria.
 Generally, it is prohibited to drink alcohol in public in certain areas and at certain times.

 If you would like to make a complaint about police, you should talk to a lawyer.
-You can contact VALS on 1800 064 865.
+Mob can call

 Where can I get more information?